Red Bank, New Jersey: Arts and culture

 Since the 1950s, Red Bank has held the Annual Red Bank Sidewalk Sale.
 The 58th Annual Sidewalk Sale was held from July 27 to July 29, 2012, and was seen in "The Sidewalk Stash", the November 11, 2012 episode of the reality TV series Comic Book Men.

 The town is considered a center of artistic activity, and is home to the Monmouth County Arts Council, as well as several art and photography galleries.

-Many venues in Red Bank have live performances, plays, and movie showings, including the Hackensack Meridian Health Theatre (formerly known as the Count Basie Theatre), The Vogel, Basie Center Cinemas, and the Two River Theater.
+Many venues in Red Bank have live performances, plays, and movie showings, including Count Basie Center for the Arts, named for Count Basie, who was born in Red Bank, Basie Center Cinemas, and the Two River Theater.

-The Hackensack Meridian Health Theatre has hosted performers such as Kevin Smith, Ariana Grande, Bruce Springsteen, Bon Jovi, The Beach Boys, David Sedaris, Tracy Morgan, Bob Newhart, Foreigner, Andy Williams, Brian Setzer, and B.B.
+The Count Basie Theatre has hosted performers such as Kevin Smith, Ariana Grande, Bruce Springsteen, Bon Jovi, The Beach Boys, David Sedaris, Tracy Morgan, Bob Newhart, Foreigner, Andy Williams, Brian Setzer, and B.B.
 King.
 On April 30, 2005, the Two River Theater Company opened a large performance space, the Two River Theater, which has hosted performers like Hasan Minhaj.
 Bruce Springsteen filmed his 2005 VH-1 Storytellers special at the theater.
 Basie Center Cinemas (formerly known as The Marion Huber Theater), also operated by the Two River Theater Company, is a small black box theater that seats about 100.